User Guide

 -

-only allows the following values: South, North, West, East. - The search is case-insensitive. e.g
+HOSPITAL_WINGonly allows the following values: South, North, West, East. - The search is case-insensitive. e.g

-. - Only fully input values will be used. e.g.
+get /hw souThmatchesget /hw South. - Only fully input values will be used. e.g.

-does not match South, North, West or East. -
+get /hw South Nomatchesget /hw southasNodoes not match South, North, West or East. -

-, which will return all the patients in the south and north wing. - All the patients in that hospital wing will be displayed. e.g.
+get /hw south /hw northmatchesget /hw south north, which will return all the patients in the south and north wing. - All the patients in that hospital wing will be displayed. e.g.

-get /hw SOUTH
+get /hw SOUTHwill displayJohnPeterMary.

 Reasons for usage: